 It Won’t Cool Your Home

 Too big: An AC that is too big will only run for a short period of time, shutting on and off quickly as the temperature fluctuates.
-But while the air may feel cool (or even a little cold) in some spots, the AC will not have run long enough to cool your whole home and extract excess moisture from the air.
+How long is your air conditioner running?
+Knowing this will tell you if your unit is working as it should.
+So, while the air may feel cool (or even a little cold) in some spots, the AC will not have run long enough to cool your whole home and extract excess moisture from the air.

 That’s right: your air conditioner helps with your humidity problems, and when it doesn’t run long enough, that humidity won’t go anywhere.
 You’ll be left with air that feels like you woke up in a cold, clammy sweat – and that is unpleasant.